Moldova Country Report

 The separatist, Russia-backed Transdniestria republic's status, a frozen conflict since 1992, is unlikely to be resolved politically in the near term.
 However, a resumption of armed conflict is unlikely, and violent incidents in the security zone between Transdniestria and Moldova proper are likely to be rare.
 Russia is unlikely to intervene militarily in Transdniestria or annex the region, and will probably instead keep pushing politically for the region to gain a "special status" within a federalised Moldova.
 Intervention or annexation by Russia would carry low violent risk as Moldova would be unlikely to seek to re-take the breakaway region by force.

 Popular frustration has been growing with the pro-European government's inability to improve living standards or investigate large-scale fraud in the banking sector that has exacerbated a deteriorating economic situation.
-Anti-government protests are likely both by the anti-corruption, pro-European Dignity and Truth party and the pro-Russian, Socialist Party-led opposition, primarily in the capital Chisinau and second city Balti.
+Anti-government protests are likely both by the anti-corruption, pro-European opposition, and, less likely, the pro-Russian, Socialist Party-led opposition, primarily in the capital Chisinau.
 Protests are most likely to be non-violent, with regular turnout of several hundred but occasionally reaching up to the tens of thousands, such as over 40,000 in September 2015.
 Violence is only likely if protesters attempt storming into government buildings.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.